Deixa Falar

 Deixa Falar was a voluntary carnaval association that was based out of the Estácio neighborhood of Rio de Janeiro.
 It is considered the first ever samba school, along with being the first entity created under that title.
-Though Portela, for instance, had been established earlier, Deixa Falar is considered a pioneering samba school, having established key tenants of what a samba school is.
+Though Portela, for instance, had been established earlier, Deixa Falar is considered a pioneering samba school, having established key tenets of what a samba school is.

 The real nomenclature behind the association, however, is still slightly controversial.
 This is due to the fact that, between 1929 and 1932, even as it was still mentioned as a "samba school", they were considered a bloco.
 In fact, Deixa Falar never participated in carnival contests in that category.

 Deixa Falar existed only for a short time, creating "embassies" (visits to other samba schools such as Mangueira, Oswaldo Cruz, and Madureira) and parading at Praça Onze during the carnavals of 1929, 1930 and 1931.
 They did not participate in the first official samba school contest in Rio de Janeiro, organized in 1932 by the newspaper Mundo Sportivo.
 The colors of the school were red and white as tributes to the bloco A União Faz a Força, which was led by samba musician Mano Rubem, also from Estácio, which ceased to exist following his death in 1927, and to America Football Club, which is based in the area next to the neighborhood.

 History

 Founded on 12 August 1928, at Rua do Estácio, nº 27 (on the corner with Rua Maia de Lacerda), at the house of Chystalino, a police sergeant and father of samba musician Biju, the school had among their most famous names samba musicians such as Baiaco, Heitor dos Prazeres, and Ismael Silva, the latter of whom gave the name to the school.
 In the surroundings of the school headquarters, at Largo do Estácio, was the Escola Normal, a local municipal school, and there, according to Ismael, came the analogy of the "samba school", created by him.
 This was because his association would, like the school full of teachers, would be full of teachers of samba.
 This version of events, however, is contested by contemporary researchers who discovered the usage of the phrase "school of samba" prior to 1928.

-Among the founding samba musicians of Deixa Falar, there were two projects: one by Oswaldo da Papoula, it's president, which was to create a "rancho" collective; and that of Ismael Silva, to create an innovative bloco, which would leave out almost every structural element of the ranches.
+Among the founding samba musicians of Deixa Falar, there were two projects: one by Oswaldo da Papoula, its president, which was to create a "rancho" collective; and that of Ismael Silva, to create an innovative bloco, which would leave out almost every structural element of the ranches.
 Ismael was against the enredo, and the evolutions, highlights, and strange dances of samba.
 Despite these disagreements, both collaborated to grow the group which, among the carnaval groups in the city at that time, were one of the most famous that were entirely based on samba.